-And, of course, there are "little" things that matter too - like smoking, drinking too much coffee or soda to stay awake at work, whether or not fellow employees are eating healthy and getting enough exercise.
+And, of course, there are the "little" things that matter too, like smoking, drinking too much coffee or soda to stay awake at work, or eating healthy and getting enough exercise.
 In your answer, you might be able to include something as seemingly minimal as encouraging coworkers to take a walk with you during a break or to bring in a healthy homemade lunch rather than ordering out.

 As you formulate your response, the next step is to itemize the actions that you took to address any of the threats to employee health in your past work environments:

 - The best approach is to think of three or more scenarios where you addressed workplace safety or health issues.

 - Describe the initial extent of safety issues or baseline status of worker safety.

 - Then outline any interventions that you made to increase employee well being and any impact that your actions had on the frequency or severity of problems.

 Interventions can take the form of worker education, training programs, workplace safety displays, a communications campaign, establishing new policies and procedures, repairing or replacing machinery, requiring protective equipment/clothing/barriers, rewarding safe behaviors, sanctioning offending staff, providing ergonomic devices, or incorporating more breaks to workers' schedules.